 Crow nodded her head.
 “Yes,” she said as she handed her personal datapad to Vanessa.
 “I have six people on that shortlist.”
 Vanessa looked the names over.
 “Nice choice of people, very nice indeed.”
 She looked to the president.
 “I imagine that you have set up meetings to personally interview these people, right?”
 Crow nodded her head.
 “Good,” Vanessa nodded her head, “let me know when the interviews are scheduled, I’ll make time to sit in on them.”
 With that Vanessa saluted her commander and chief as Alexia deactivated SCIF mode and she walked out of the room.

 “One man’s terrorist is another man’s freedom fighter.”
-Crow muttered but it must have been loud enough for Lisa to hear.
+Crow muttered but it must have been loud enough for Sarah to hear.

 “But we did, right?”
 Christina asked.
 “Tell me we found an impartial jury; Bernard needs to be brought to justice.”